 - 1. In the Flow Navigator, select Settings under Project Manager. - 2.
 Select Implementation. - 3.
-Next to Incremental Implementation, select the incremental Implementation selection dialog box.
+Next to Incremental Implementation, select the button to enable the Incremental Implementation selection dialog box.

 To enable automatic checkpoint management as described above in Automatic Mode...., select the Automatically use the checkpoint from the previous run radio button.